-- What are the benefits of applying LEED for hospitality spaces?
+- What are the advantages of using LEED for hospitality spaces?

-- What opportunities are unique to hospitality projects?
+- What issues are unique to hospitality projects?

 - What kind of hospitality projects can be certified through LEED?

-- How does the LEED performance platform relate to hotels and venues?
+- How does the Arc platform relate to hotels and venues?

 - How does LEED address hospitality projects with multiple buildings on site?